celo-org/build-with-celo-hackathon/LIFELOOP/README.md

   - remotely against Alfajores
 - [x] test contract with end-to-end workflow implemented: project created, donations, project started, partners approve checkpoints, project ends.

-### Demo
-Below a video showcasing some of the app functionalities.

 The **contracts** structure is the following:
 - a Manager contract that owns the other contracts of the application
 - an AddressBook control that provides access control functionalities